Crow's Nest Officer's Club

 The club also served as a way for young men to leave a memento of themselves before heading out to sea.
 Soon after the club opened, handwritten messages were being left on the wall, floors or wherever the men could find space.
 Eventually, Captain Mainguy, who was also in charge of the club, gave each vessel four sq. ft. of wall space to decorate anyway they wanted.
 Many of the crewmen decorated the wall space with the crests of their vessels, crests that remain in the club to this day.
 In many cases, these crests and other items serve as memorials and tributes to those sailors who did not survive the war.

 Since the end of the war, the club has changed its name to the Crow's Nest.
 Management has laboured to keep the historic fourth floor bar area intact.
-The Crow's Nest also has a third floor that has a dining room.
-The bottom two floors are currently occupied by a marketing company.
+The Crow's Nest also has a third floor with a dining room.

-In the early 1990s the management of the Crow's Nest entered into an arrangement with Target Marketing, the company that shares the building, that allowed them to renovate the club and the rest of the building.
-As a result, the building is now in excellent shape, while the Crow's Nest still manages to retain its historic qualities.
+In the early 1990s the management of the Crow's Nest entered into an arrangement with Target Marketing, the company that shared the building and allowed them to renovate the club and the rest of the structure.
+As a result,the building is now in excellent shape, while the Crow's Nest still manages to retain its historic qualities.

 Built around a timber frame, the brick and stone exterior is distinctive as you walk along Water Street near the War Memorial.
 Considered a significant structure by the Canadian Navy, the Crow's Nest and surrounding building was recognised as a Registered Heritage Structure in April 1990 by the Heritage Foundation of Newfoundland and Labrador.